Donkey Beach

 The beach has been referred to as Donkey Beach for a long time.
 Most people don't know that its official name is Paliku.
 It was nicknamed Donkey Beach after the donkeys and mules that were herded in a pasture located next to the beach many years ago.
 The donkeys were owned by the Lihue Plantation Company and were used to tow bundles of seed cane.

-Donkey Beach Overview
+Key Features of Donkey Beach

 Show Form